 Candidates from international programs must have their coursework evaluated by an international evaluation service.
 Candidates must have equivalent level of physical therapy education to US programs with final determination of equivalency and admission made by the post-professional graduate committee.
 A TOEFL score of 80 internet based (230 computer generated) is required for applicants whose first language is not English.

-To graduate from the PPDPT program an individual must successfully complete 90 quarter units post-baccalaureate.
-A minimum of 45 quarter units must be completed in the DPT program at Loma Linda University.
+To graduate from the PPDPT program (prior bachelor's) an individual must successfully complete 66 quarter units post-baccalaureate.
+A minimum of 45 quarter units must be completed in the PPDPT (prior Master's) program at Loma Linda University.

 Frequently Asked Questions